sdcoffey/fn/README.md

 ```

 ### Partition
-Partition takes a slice of T and a predicate function and returns two slices
+Partition takes `[]T` and a predicate function and returns two slices of
-of T. The first slice contains all the items that passed the predicate
+`T`.
+The first slice contains all the items for which `pred` returned true,
-function, and the second slice contains all the items that failed the
+and the second slice contains all the items for which `pred` returned false.
-predicate function.

 ```go
 func ExamplePartition() {